csci430-os/assg04/README.md

 of a Fifo scheme and the Least Recently Used (LRU) scheme, as you should have learned from your materials for this unit.
-You should look at the implementation of these member methods in the `FifoPageReplacementScheme` and modify them for your implementation of the Clock schem.
+You should look at the implementation of these member methods in the `FifoPageReplacementScheme` and modify them for your implementation of the Clock scheme.
 In fact, a good starting point for all of the following tasks is to copy the method from the Fifo scheme, then modify it for the described Clock scheme.